adityaptdr222-a/Retail-Sales-Analysis-Excel-SQL/README.md

 - Increase focus and inventory on high-performing products in top regions
 - Improve marketing and pricing strategy for weak products and regions

+-This project includes Excel and SQL analysis to identify top and weak products and regions based on revenue and profit.

 ## Author
 Aditya Patidar
 Aspiring Data Analyst